HaydenHildreth/PyQueryGen/README.md

 # PyQueryGen

 ## What is PyQueryGen
-A simple, and easy to use program to quickly write SQL scripts from a .CSV file.
-The .CSV file should be modified **ahead of time** so that the data is ready to be imported, updated, deleted, etc...
+A simple, and easy to use program to quickly write SQL scripts from a .CSV/.XLSX file.
+The .CSV/.XLSX file should be modified **ahead of time** so that the data is ready to be imported, updated, deleted, etc...
 This program is not for **modifying** database data, simply for building the scripts to enter, update, delete, etc. data from the database.

 ## Screenshots
 ![Screenshot 1](/assets/images/preview1.png "Insert Query")